Canton Synchronization Domain on Fabric

 An example Fabric blockchain network with four organizations.
 The ordering service has ordering nodes for ordering and distributing blocks on each of the channels defined under the ordering service.
 Channel A includes all four organizations, while channel B includes only Org 3 and Org 4.
 Authenticated client applications can send calls to their associated peers on the network.

-• Peers: A network entity that maintains a Fabric ledger and runs chaincode containers in order to perform read/write operations to the Fabric ledger.
+• Peers: A network entity that maintains a Fabric ledger and runs chaincode containers to perform read/write operations to the Fabric ledger.
 Peers are owned and maintained by organizations.

-• Channels: A channel is a private blockchain overlay which allows for data isolation and confidentiality.
-A channel-specific Fabric ledger is shared across the peers in the channel, and transacting parties must be authenticated to a channel in order to interact with it.
-Members who are not a part of the channel are unable see the transactions or even know that the channel exists.
+• Channels: A channel is a private blockchain overlay that allows for data isolation and confidentiality.
+A channel-specific Fabric ledger is shared across the peers in the channel, and transacting parties must be authenticated to a channel to interact with it.
+Members who are not a part of the channel are unable to see the transactions or even know that the channel exists.

 • Ordering Service: Also known as orderer.
-A defined collective of nodes that orders transactions into a block and then distributes blocks to connected peers for validation and commit.
-The ordering service exists independent of the peer processes and orders transactions on a first-come-first-serve basis for all channels on the network.
+A defined collective of nodes that orders transactions into a block and then distributes blocks to connected peers for validation and commitment.
+The ordering service exists independently of the peer processes and orders transactions on a first-come-first-serve basis for all channels on the network.

 • Chaincode: A smart contract is code – invoked by a client application external to the blockchain network – that manages access and modifications to the current Fabric ledger state via transactions.
 In Hyperledger Fabric, smart contracts are packaged as chaincode.
 Chaincode is installed on peers and then defined and used on one or more channels.
 An endorsement policy specifies for each instantiation of a chaincode which peers have to validate and endorse a transaction, such that the transaction is considered valid and part of the Fabric ledger.

 • Applications: Client applications in a Fabric-based network interact with the Fabric ledger using one of the available Fabric SDKs.
-Applications are able to propose changes to the ledger as well as to query the state of the ledger by using an identity issued by the organization’s certificate authority (CA).
+Applications can propose changes to the ledger as well as query the state of the ledger by using an identity issued by the organization’s certificate authority (CA).

 Architecture

 In the v1 architecture of the Fabric driver, only the sequencer is integrated on top of Fabric.
-The other domain components are reused from the relational database driver.
+The other sync domain components are reused from the relational database driver.
 The Fabric-based sequencer supports running in a multi-writer, multi-reader topology for high availability, scalability, and trust.
-The following diagrams shows the architecture of a Fabric-based domain integration.
+The following diagram shows the architecture of a Fabric-based sync domain integration.

 ../../../_images/fabric-arch.png